ngkhiem97/clustering/README.md

 # Clustering
-Correct mplementation and analysis of K-means and Spectral Clustering methods from scratch with:
+Fresh implementation and analysis of K-means and Spectral Clustering methods with:

 - Simulation Datasets: simulated square and elliptical datasets.
 - Real-world Datasets: Cho and Iyer gene sequensces datasets.